First impressions count.

 You’ve already described the problem your new subscribers are encountering.

-The 3rd email in your welcome email series is your opportunity to demonstrate your credentials.
+The 3rd email in your welcome email series is your opportunity to demonstrate your credentials and build trust.

 This is a tricky step in your email sequence.